-Beijing has much to offer as a short break destination in its own right and we have outlined a number of the sightseeing options below.
+Beijing has much to offer as a short break destination in its own right and we have outlined a few of our recommended highlights below.

 10 things to do in Beijing